istio/tools/perf/security/mtls/README.md

 This test suite measures the performance overhead due to the mutual TLS encryption, specifically the data plane CPU, latency and throughput.

-**Test Setup**
+## Test Setup

-- Istio is installed with auto mTLS enabled.
+Istio is installed with auto mTLS enabled.
 DestinationRule ISTIO_MUTUAL is to be deprecated for mTLS.
 Relying on auto mTLS is more future proof.

 - Deployment is described via service graph.
 - Load client is sending traffic to two group of service in the service graph:
   1. mtls frontend -> mtls backend.
   1. plaintext frontend -> plaintext backend

-## Instructions

 1. Install Istio

     ```shell
     export source setup.sh && setup_istio
     ```

 1. Wait Istio is ready, pods and ingress ip is assigned, and install test workloads

     ```shell